yahiaqous/ASAC-Course-Reading-Notes/README.md

-Hello, my name is Yahia AlQous

-I am an architect who graduated in 2020, worked for five months and then start the ASAC "Advanced Software Development" course.

-I am looking toward the future and trying to find myself in the field of developing architecture with technology.
+This site is all about reading assignment notes on the ASAC Advanced Web Development course.

-## Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 | Assignment |                    Link                         |
 |------------|-------------------------------------------------|